Kümmel (liqueur): 19th century

 Allasch is a variety of Kümmel; it is also a caraway liqueur of around 40% ABV, usually flavoured with bitter almonds, anise, angelica root and orange peel.
-Invented in 1823 in Allasch, Governorate of Livonia, Russian Empire (now Allažmuiža in Latvia), and produced by Wilhelm von Blanckenhagen (1761–1840), who owned land around Allasch which included a pure and reliable water source, it was widely popular and produced there until 1944 when the Soviet Union liberated Latvia and expelled ethnic Germans from the region.
+Invented in 1823 in Allasch, Governorate of Livonia, Russian Empire (now Allažmuiža in Latvia), and produced by Wilhelm von Blanckenhagen (1761–1840), who owned land around Allasch which included a pure and reliable water source, it was widely popular and produced there until 1944 when the Soviet Union occupied Latvia and expelled ethnic Germans from the region.

 In 1830, Allasch was exhibited at the Leipzig Trade Fair and quickly gained popularity, being soon produced by local distilleries.
 It is now considered a Leipzig specialty, usually drunk as a digestif, although there are also manufacturers outside Leipzig.

 Albert Wolfschmidt founded a distillery in Riga in 1847, producing vodka and schnapps, including kümmel and Riga Black Balsam.

 In the mid-19th Century, kümmel was the rival of gin.
 Being made with caraway rather than juniper, it had the advantage that caraway has a carminative effect, reducing flatulence and the bloated feeling experienced after a heavy meal.
 By 1850, this "medicinal" benefit helped Ludwig Mentzendorff create a healthy business importing kümmel to Britain.